Is EngSci For Me?

 What is Electrical and Computer Engineering (ECE)?

 Electrical and Computer Engineering (ECE) underpins the foundation of many of the modern technologies we use every day.
 The “electrical” half involves concepts like signals, materials science, and power, and the “computer” half involves programming, computer science, and computer hardware.
-The ECE major offers you opportunities in a diverse range of industries and research areas; ECEs create signal processors for wireless systems, tools for medical diagnostics and imaging, control systems for automated manufacturing, consumer electronics, high-speed communication systems on Earth, underwater, and in space, and more!
+The ECE major offers opportunities in a diverse range of industries and research areas; ECEs create signal processors for wireless systems, tools for medical diagnostics and imaging, control systems for automated manufacturing, consumer electronics, high-speed communication systems on Earth, underwater, and in space, and more!

 The major includes five focus areas: